Chart Color Schemes

 Bexley North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Bexley North has a high cultural diversity, with 39.8% of its population born overseas and 54.9% speaking a language other than English at home.
-Christianity is the main religion in Bexley North, comprising 61.1% of people, compared to 49.2% across Greater Sydney.
+Bexley North has a high level of cultural diversity, with 39.8% of its population born overseas and 54.9% speaking a language other than English at home.
+Christianity is the predominant religion in Bexley North, making up 61.1% of people, compared to 49.2% across Greater Sydney.
 The top three ancestry groups are Greek (17.7%), Other (13.8%), and Chinese (13.6%).

 Frequently Asked Questions - Diversity